SAP-samples/abap-platform-rap640/exercises/ex2/README.md

 <!-- description --> Create a shopping cart business object with SAP S/4HANA Cloud, ABAP Environment or SAP S/4HANA on-premise.

 ## Introduction
-Now that you have implemented a custom wrapper for the unreleased SAP API `BAPI_PR_CREATE` for the creation of purchase requisition and released it for the ABAP Cloud development in [exercise 1](../ex1/README.md), you will now create your _Shopping Cart_ RAP business object and a UI service on top it.
+Now that you have implemented a custom wrapper for the non-released SAP API `BAPI_PR_CREATE` for the creation of purchase requisition and released it for the ABAP Cloud development in [exercise 1](../ex1/README.md), you will now create your _Shopping Cart_ RAP business object and a UI service on top it.

 - [You will learn](#you-will-learn)